yuvaraj-06/ETHEREUM-DRONEYES/README.md

 # ETHEREUM-DRONEYES

+# Inspiration:-

  We are in a time where the outcomes of poaching are given a lot of value and money even though it is considered illegal.
-Every day we are losing hundreds of mammals belonging to endangered species this is mainly due to the lack of enforcement and proper government regulations.
+Every day we are <b>losing hundreds of mammals belonging to endangered species</b> this is mainly due to the lack of enforcement and proper government regulations.

+# Proposed Solution:-

 The prototyped solution would have a life-changing impact on the lives of animals and probably help us catch the predators too.
 Implementing this